ChristofSchwarz/qsQuickTableViewer/README.md

 # QuickTableViewer Extension
 Qlik Sense Extension to quickly get all fields of a data-model table into a standard Qlik Sense Table object.

+**New 16-Mar-2021**: you have an option to turn on/off a show condition on all columns of the table.
+The condition is checking if the field (still) exists in the datamodel.
+If not, it won't stop the chart from showing (as it was before that update), but only hide the respective column.

-**New 10-Sep-2020**: a checkbox that allows to remove a (table-)prefix from Field Names in the label of the column e.g. Customers.Name -> Name
+**Update 10-Sep-2020**: a checkbox that allows to remove a (table-)prefix from Field Names in the label of the column e.g. Customers.Name -> Name
 (everything before the first "." is removed then)

 * Place the extension on the sheet where you like to get the table object